top of page

 “Well, Tony, what I would like in my painting is simply a spray of color that hangs like a cloud but does not lose its shape.” - Jules Olitski, 1964

 About the exhibition: In the 1960s, American artist Jules Olitski (1922-2007) exhibited his large-scale abstract Spray paintings and sculptures to critical acclaim.
-Olitski's sumptuously colored canvases, coupled with his bold and experimental painting methods, fueled the artist's public reception.
 His innovative technique involved the use of industrial spray guns to apply mists of acrylic paint to canvas, creating the effect of ethereal fields of suspended color.
-Sixty years since their inception and inspired by Olitski's masterpiece Shoot (1965) from the Currier Museum of Art’s collection, Spray: Jules Olitski in the 1960s features a selection of paintings, a sculpture, and works on paper, as well as rarely exhibited archival materials from the Jules Olitski Foundation.
+Sixty years since their inception, Spray: Jules Olitski in the 1960s features a selection of paintings, a sculpture, works on paper, and archival materials from the Jules Olitski Foundation.

 Sponsorship: